SectorAlpha/AlphaVEN/README.md

 -h, --help: 	Prints help
 -v, --verbose: 	Prints additional information during execution -s, --settings: tell alphaVEN to treat the first paragraph as settings

+## Testing

+To test whether AlphaVEN or the dependancies are working correctly, run `python maker.py`.
+This will return an ffmpeg command if run correctly.
+Additionally if you run `python maker.py testmake` the code will run the test ffmpeg command to merge testvideos/testvid1.mp4 and testvideos/testvid2.mp4 to produce testoutput.mp4.

 ## Dependencies
   - FFMPEG https://www.ffmpeg.org/